bcbio/bcbio-nextgen/README.md

 summary PDF of results.

-The pipeline runs on single multicore machines, in compute clusters run by LSF or SGE, or on the Amazon cloud.
+The pipeline runs on single multicore machines, in compute clusters managed by LSF or SGE, or on the Amazon cloud.
 [This tutorial][o5] describes running the pipeline on Amazon with [CloudBioLinux][o6] and [CloudMan][o7].

 The scripts are tightly integrated with the [Galaxy][o1] web-based analysis tool.
-Samples are entered and tracked through a LIMS system and processed results are uploading into Galaxy Data Libraries for researcher access and additional analysis.
+Tracking of samples occurs via a web based LIMS system, and processed results are uploading into Galaxy Data Libraries for researcher access and additional analysis.
 See the [installation instructions for the front end][o2] and a [detailed description of the full system][o3].